-In a set weight maximum bicep curl test, the subject performs as many bicep curl exercises as they can at a certain weight.
+In a 'set weight' maximum bicep curl test, the subject performs as many bicep curl exercises as they can at a certain weight.
 This test is part of the Fit Test for the P90X Home Fitness Workout.
-See also the arm curl test.
+See also the description of a similar arm curl test.

-- disadvantages: Familiarization with the bicep curl technique will result in a better score.
-If the weight is too light or too heavy, the results may not be a good indication of the subject's upper body strength, as the number of repetitions changes the involvement of the muscle energy systems.
+disadvantages: Familiarization with the bicep curl technique will result in a better score.
+If the weight is too light or too heavy, the results may not be a good indication of the participant's upper body strength, as the number of repetitions changes the involvement of the muscle energy systems.

-- variations / modifications: the weight for this test can be varied depending on the fitness level and experience of the subjects to be tested.
-A fairer test may be to use a set percentage of the subject's body weight, as is done in the relative bench press test.
+variations / modifications: the weight for this test can be varied depending on the fitness level and experience of the participants to be tested.
+A fairer test may be to use a set percentage of the participant's body weight, as is done in the relative bench press test.